avilum/secimport/docs/YAML_PROFILES.md

 # YAML Profiles and Templates
-It is very convenient to specify all of you policies, for all of your 3rd party apps and open source apps, in a single YAML file.
+It is very convenient to specify all of you policies, for all of your 3rd party and open source modules, in a single YAML file.

 # Create a custom sandbox
 1. Generate a profile for your application using dtrace